webcomics-general/pastebin/main.md

 A comic about the various anons that frequent /wcg/.
 I'm a character in this one.\
 Updates: It updated once, and then never again.

+[Zocker](https://www.webtoons.com/en/canvas/zocker/list?title_no=538171) (NSFW chapters on Patreon.)\
+Two German boys who only know each other through online video games have the opportunity to meet.
+One of them slowly catches feelings for the other.\
+Updates: The story is complete.
+A seventh chapter updates usually on Tuesday, only on Patreon for now.\

 ### Gay Death Tier

 Comics that were abandoned by their creator, often without a conclusion.
 Press F to pay your respects.